 Do results vary by judicial district?
 Possibly, but pre-birth orders are typically filed in Anchorage.

 If yes, are motions to waive venue accepted?
 Yes

 Is a hearing required to obtain a court order?
-A hearing is not required to obtain a pre-birth parentage order.
-A hearing is required for an adoption order and all parties can be ordered to appear, although it is within the court’s discretion.
+A hearing is required to obtain a pre-birth parentage order.
+A hearing is also required for an adoption order and all parties can be ordered to appear, although it is within the court’s discretion.
 Requests to appear by telephone in Alaska are liberally granted, but not guaranteed..

 Is a pre-birth order possible in Alaska based on a Gestational Carrier’s plan to deliver in Alaska, if no party lives in Alaska?
 Not likely to happen, based on the geographical location of Alaska, but the answer is still yes.

 Will Alaska Vital Records honor a pre-birth order from another state?
 Unclear, but probably.